 The Company has classified its cash equivalents as held-for-trading.
-Held-for-trading financial investments are subsequently measured at fair value and all gains and losses are included in the consolidated statements of comprehensive loss in the year in which they arise.
-Short-term investments consist of instruments with original maturities greater than three months but less than one year when purchased.
+Held-fortrading financial investments are subsequently measured at fair value and all gains and losses are included in the consolidated statements of comprehensive income (loss) in the year in which they arise.